Load-Balanced Fractional Repetition Codes: Introduction

 FR codes can be used as a building block to obtain codes---called \em DRESS codes\em\cite{el2010fractional}---with the MDS property, and with optimal disk access and network bandwidth.
 This is shown in Figure~\ref{fig:dresscode}: an FR code is concatenated with an outer maximum distance separable (MDS) code.
 Suppose that any $k$ nodes in the FR code contain at least $M$ distinct blocks between them.
-Then we choose an outer MDS code which encodes $M$ data blocks $x_1,\ldots, x_M$ as $\theta$ encoded blocks $B_1,\ldots,B_\theta$, so that the concatenated code can recover the whole file $\vec{x}$ from any $k$ nodes.
-For an FR code $\cal C$, let $M_{\cal C}(k)$ is the minimum number of unique data blocks contained in any set of $k \leq \alpha$ nodes.
-In light of the above discussion, $M_{\cal C}(k)$ is called the \em storage capacity \em of $\C$.
+We choose an outer MDS code which encodes $M$ data blocks $x_1,\ldots, x_M$ as $\theta$ encoded blocks $B_1,\ldots,B_\theta$, so that the concatenated code can recover the whole file $\vec{x}$ from any $k$ nodes.
+For an FR code $\cal C$, let $M_{\cal C}(k)$ be the minimum number of unique data blocks contained in any set of $k \leq \alpha$ nodes.
+We call $M_{\cal C}(k)$ the \em storage capacity \em of $\C$.

-The goal is to store as much information as possible: that is to make $M$ as large as possible given $k, \alpha,$ and $\rho$.
+The goal is to store as much information as possible: that is, to make $M$ as large as possible given $k, \alpha,$ and $\rho$.
 This parameter $M$ is called the \em storage capacity \em of the system.
 The fundamental trade-offs here are well-studied.
-In the case where \em any \em $\alpha$ nodes should be able to repair a single failed node, this is a special case of regenerating codes at the MBR point, and the cut-set bound~\cite{dimakis2010network} gives an upper bound on $M$.
-FR codes which meet this bound---or exceed it---are termed \em universally good \em in \cite{el2010fractional}.
-We will discuss the quantitative definition of universal goodness more in Section~\ref{sec:relatedwork}.
+In the case where \em any \em $\alpha$ nodes should be able to repair a failed node, this is a special case of Minimum Bandwidth Regenerating codes, and the cut-set bound~\cite{dimakis2010network} gives an upper bound on $M$.
+FR codes which meet or exceed this bound are called \em universally good \em\cite{el2010fractional}.